 TapThatDraft: Easy Starter Guide | Quick Steps to Get Your "Hold-My-BeerSheets"

-It’s designed for easy “Grab-’N’-Go” rankings, driven by trustworthy math that’s hidden in the background.
+From a clear, logical interface, you can “Grab-’N’-Go” your draft rankings, knowing they’re driven by solid math that’s hidden in the background.

 The Least You Need to Input: (1) Draft Type and (2) Number of teams

-Before you click “Save and Enter” to get your rankings, the most critical step is to make sure you’ve chosen:
+Before you click “Save and Enter” to get your rankings, the most critical step is selecting:

-2. input the correct number of teams in your league.
+2. The correct number of teams in your league.

 Printing